Marketionist/protractor-cucumber-steps/README.md

 - add the path to protractor-cucumber-steps (in `cucumberOpts` -> `require`) inside `protractor.conf.js`;
 - add the path to your page object file (in `params` -> `pageObjects`) inside `protractor.conf.js`.

-Here is a short config example:
+Here is a short config example for `protractor.conf.js`:

 ```javascript
 exports.config = {